rafsaf/docker-fastapi-projects-uvicorn/README.md

 <img src="https://raw.githubusercontent.com/rafsaf/docker-fastapi-projects/main/images/first_project/first_project_1.png" width=600 />

-Then u can type out line below or just use great docker client or for example VS Code with extension for Docker.
+Then you can type out line below or just use great docker client or VS Code with extension for Docker.

 ```
 $ docker run --rm -it  -p 80:80/tcp first_project:latest